yolosh2020/yolosh2020/README.md

 - 🌱 I’m currently learning something about NLP.
 - 💞️ I'm a graduate studuent, and my direction is semantic correlation calculation.
      Currently, I am committed to writing some papers and wish to publish papers as soon as possible.
 - 📫 You can contact me by email 1752080861@qq.com.
-My WeChat public account:南航CS废话大赏
+My WeChat public account:小红花学姐

 <!---
 yolosh2020/yolosh2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.